Husband of teacher slain in Texas school shooting massacre dies 'due to grief'

-WASHINGTON: he husband of a heroic fourth grade teacher who was killed protecting her students during a massacre at a Texas elementary school has died of an apparent heart attack.
+WASHINGTON: The husband of a heroic fourth grade teacher who was killed protecting her students during a massacre at a Texas elementary school has died of an apparent heart attack, family members told the New York Times.

+Joe Garcia was preparing for the funeral of Irma Garcia, his high school sweetheart, when he collapsed and died on Thursday (May 26), the newspaper reported.

 "I truly believe Joe died of a broken heart and losing the love of his life," she added.